Rohit10jr/google_adk_hsn_agent/readme.md

 ### 1. Set Up Google ADK
 - Ensure you have the [Google ADK](https://github.com/google/adk-python) installed and configured.
 - You may need to set up credentials or environment variables (.env).
+- By default, the agent is configured in `hsn_agent/agent.py`.

 ### 2. Start the ADK Web Interface or API Server
 You can start the agent using either the direct ADK command or the provided script: